fajinyuan/org.opengda.eclipseide/README.md

 # org.opengda.eclipseide
-Eclipse IDE with all required plugins for GDA development
+Oomph setup files to create an Eclipse IDE with all required plugins for GDA development